MEDIA INQUIRIES | (619) 849-6009 |

 Cibus Issued New Patent Covering Its Gene-Editing Technologies In Plants

-Patent Extends Intellectual Property for its RTDS™ Technologies in combination with CRISPRs
+Patent Extends Intellectual Property for its RTD™ Technologies in combination with CRISPRs

 San Diego - April 8, 2019 - Cibus, a leader in advanced plant-breeding technologies, today announced it has been granted a patent further protecting its proprietary, precision gene-editing technologies when a Clustered Regularly Interspaced Short Palindromic Repeat (CRISPR) nuclease is used in combination with its Gene Repair Oligonucleotide (GRON) to enable the editing of DNA.

 The use of Cibus RTDS technologies enables Cibus to precisely target and direct a plant’s natural gene-editing processes, with results similar to natural plant cross-breeding that has been a staple of farming for thousands of years.
 The approach allows Cibus to introduce beneficial plant traits that can improve nutrition, increase crop yields, and reduce the environmental impact of farming.
 The ability to truly edit genes allows Cibus to use methods that are differentiated and non-transgenic in process and product.
 Non-transgenic means that no foreign genetic material has been integrated into the plant.